-G-4.
+H-4.
 TIS HOME INDIVIDUAL FILES AND INFORMATION

-All individual files and information must be kept in accordance with requirements of the Department of Behavioral Health and Developmental Disabilities current Provider Manual, Part II, Section I, Community Standards for All Providers.
+All individual files and information must be kept in accordance with requirements of the Community Service Standards for Developmental Disabilities Providers found in the Georgia Department of Behavioral Health and Developmental Disabilities Provider Manual for Community Developmental Disabilities Providers as applicable to crisis supports services.

-G-5.
+H-5.
 INDIVIDUAL RIGHTS IN A TIS HOME

-All services delivered should be in accordance with Client's Rights Chapter 290-4-9
+All services delivered should be in accordance with Client's Rights Chapter 290- 4-9

-G-6.
+H-6.
 ABUSE IN A TIS HOME